apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 The 2nd check validates if the response has value "Spacex" for the property "company_name".

-These 2 checks are added for each "contentCheck" item that is defined.
+These 2 tests are added for each "contentTests" item that is defined.

 ## Alternative targetting option